Ultikynnys/UltiBake/AddonParm.md

 ## Finalize

-> **The last part in the pipeline** Once the bake is complete, with a single click you can create a copies of your bakeable objects which now utilize only the baked textures.
+> **The last part in the pipeline** Once the bake is complete.
+With a single click you can create a copies of your **Bake Set** objects which now utilize only the baked textures.
 Great for ensuring consistency and also as a bonus makes your objects ready for exporting.

 ![alt text](image-7.png)